jtourille/i2b2-coref-task1c-converter/README.md

 ## 3. CoNLL files creation

-Creation of a CoNLL version of the corpus.
+This is the final step of the process.
+We create a CoNLL version of the corpus.
+Offset mapping between i2b2 and CoNLL are stored within the documents.

 ```bash
 $ python main.py CREATE-CONLL \